Pros and cons of low carb, high protein with type 1Wednesday, 17 June 2020

 There also isn’t enough research to determine how safe this diet is in the long term.

 As with health and nutrition, there really isn’t any ‘one size fits all’ approach.
-While some people may find a low carb, high protein diet useful in managing their diabetes in the short term, there are a variety of alternative diets that can provide similar benefits.
+While some people may find a low carb, high protein diet useful in managing their diabetes, there are alternative diets that can provide similar benefits.

-Also, due to the increased risk of hypoglycaemia (very low blood glucose levels), checking your blood glucose levels regularly and speaking with your doctor about any adjustments to your diabetes medication is very important, particularly if you require insulin to manage your diabetes.
+Due to the increased risk of hypoglycaemia, speaking with your doctor about any adjustments to your diabetes medication is very important.
+Particularly if you require insulin to manage your diabetes.

-A low carb diet is not recommended for children, pregnant or breastfeeding women, unwell older people or people with certain medical conditions or histories.
-Also, following a very low carbohydrate diet, such as a ketogenic diet, is not recommended due to the increased risk of ketones.
+A low carb diet is not recommended for children, pregnant or breastfeeding women.
+It is also not recommended for the elderly, unwell or people with certain medical conditions or histories.